 One very important aspect of learning about British culture is the opportunity to visit places of historic, educational and cultural interest.

-As part of your course, visits to London, Oxford and Stratford Upon Avon are included.
+EGC Summer School includes a residential 2-night stay in London and day trips to Oxford, Stratford Upon Avon and Warwick Castle.
 Prior to each visit, a briefing session will be delivered, highlighting the main features of each destination.

-Return coach transport is provided for these visits and is included in the course fees.
-A University of Warwick tutor will also accompany the group.
+Return coach transport is provided for these visits and a University of Warwick tutor will also accompany the group.

 With its location in the 'Heart of England', the University of Warwick is within easy range of numerous local attractions.